KillrVideo/killrvideo.github.io/src/site/docs/guides/service-discovery.md

 Again, for more details on the exact API request and response, see the [v2 API documentation][v2].

+Next, let's take a look at how we can use DataStax Studio to examine and analyze the data in our KillrVideo instance.

+[Next: Using DataStax Studio][next]

 [etcd]: https://github.com/coreos/etcd
 [v2]: https://github.com/coreos/etcd/blob/master/Documentation/v2/README.md
 [registrator]: http://gliderlabs.com/registrator/latest/
 [prev]: /docs/guides/docker/
+[next]: /docs/guides/datastax-studio/